alphagov/govuk-content-schemas/README.md

 The 'publisher' [`schema.json`](dist/formats/case_study/publisher/schema.json) is built from several parts:

   - [`metadata.json`](formats/metadata.json): the top level set of fields.
-These are **common to most content formats**.
+These are **common to most content schemas**.

   - [version metadata eg. `v2_metadata.json`](formats/v2_metadata.json): Fields specific to the publisher version.
     Either [`v1_metadata.json`](formats/v1_metadata.json) or [`v2_metadata.json`](formats/v2_metadata.json)

-  - Alternatively, [format specific metadata](formats/contact/publisher_v2/metadata.json) can be defined for exceptional formats which do not conform to common, v1 or v2 metadata definitions.
+  - Alternatively, [schema specific metadata](formats/contact/publisher_v2/metadata.json) can be defined for exceptional schemas which do not conform to common, v1 or v2 metadata definitions.
     An example of this is pathless content such as [Whitehall contacts](dist/formats/contact/publisher_v2/schema.json) which do not contain the normally required `base_path` and `routes` properties.

   - [`definitions.json`](formats/definitions.json) Common definitions used across schemas.

-  - [`details.json`](formats/case_study/publisher/details.json): the content of the details hash which is **different for each content format**.
+  - [`details.json`](formats/case_study/publisher/details.json): the content of the details hash which is **different for each content schema**.
 It is under the control of the publishing application.

   - [`links_metadata.json`](formats/links_metadata.json) The top level fields for v2 publisher links.